foo123/FILTER.js/api-reference.md

 These filters are pre-computed, however any custom filter can be created by setting the filter weights manually (in the constructor).

-Color Matrix Filters can be combined very easily since they operate only on a single pixel at a time
+Color Matrix Filters can be combined very easily since they operate only **on mixing the colors of a single pixel** at a time

 In order to use both a grayscale and a contrast filter use the following chaining: